The Legend of the Pale Mountains or Dolomites

 Countless legends have grown up in the shadow of these mountains, inspired by religious feelings and by observation of the natural landscape and influenced by the stories told by the balladeers.
 The Dolomites must surely, in the popular imagination, be inhabited by the creatures of fables.

-The “pale mountais” – the Dolomites
+The Pale mountains – The Dolomites

 Once upon a time to the south of the Alps there was a rich and fortunate kingdom.
 Its inhabitants lived a happy and carefree life.
-Except for one, the king’s son, who was tormented by an ardent desire: he wanted to go to the moon.
+Except for one, the king’s son who married the daughter of the king of the moon.
+Because the intense silver light of the moon was damaging his eyesight.
+Fearing he would soon be blind, he felt obliged to return to Earth.
+He brought the beautiful daughter of the Moon King with him, as his bride.

-The Pale Mountains can still be admired today and they are now called the DOLOMITES.
-The prince’s kingdom no longer exists but the Salvans still reside in the rocks and forests of this enchanted land.
+The prince brought his bride back to the Earth and the Pale Mountains can still be admired today and called DOLOMITES.
+The prince’s kingdom no longer exists but the Salvans still reside in the rocks, caves and forests of this enchanted land.

 Die Legende der Bleichen Berge